A functionally inspired language focused on expressiveness.

 area(c) // Calculates circle area

-Use the for keyword for all loop types, inspired by Odin.
-Clean syntax for repeating, conditional, and iteration loops.
+Use the loop keyword for all loop types, inspired by Odin.
+Clean syntax for repeating, conditional, and iteration loops. (for still works as an alias.)

 // Repeat loop